 By entering an examination with the Chartered Insurance Institute (CII), you agree to be bound by these rules and assessment policies.
-Any breach of the following rules and policies may result in your disqualifications, not only from the assessment you are taking and any assessment you have already taken, but also from all future assessments, either for a period of years of indefinitely.
+Any breach of the following rules and policies may result in your disqualification, not only from the assessment you are taking and any assessment you have already taken, but also from all future assessments, either for a period of years or indefinitely.

 You can search through the list of exam rules by selecting the different options listed below: